amancevice/terraform-google-slack-events/README.md

 verification_token = "<verification-token>"
 ```

-Then, create a `terraform.tf` file with the following contents (filling in the module version):
+Then, create a `terraform.tf` file with the following contents:

 ```terraform
 # terraform.tf